Excerpt from Chapter 24, Emotional Intelligence and Mental Health

 - Routinely get your son's input, and then use the bond of roughhousing and playing as leverage to set and enforce boundaries.

-Enforce boundaries sooner rather than later—repeated threats without fullow-through lead to escalation, arguments, and blurting out consequences you won't enforce, breeding your son's disrespect and even contempt. - Impart a sense of sacredness for family dinner nights and "The Five Essentials" in appendix A—especially these next two.
+Don't set any boundaries you do not enforce. - Impart a sense of sacredness for family dinner nights and "The Five Essentials" in appendix A—especially these next two.

 - Discuss at dinner meaningful life issues and dilemmas, and issues in the kids' lives; make sure no one dominates, and interruption is taboo.
 Your advice comes last, and is discretionary.